Privacy Notice

 • Request the correction of inaccurate or incomplete information recorded in our health records, subject to certain safeguards.
 This is also explained in our ‘Access to Health Records Procedure’.

-Your consent will only be required if we intend to share your health information beyond these purposes, as explained above (e.g. active participation in research).
+• Refuse/withdraw consent to the sharing of your health information: Under the Data Protection Act 2018, we are authorised to process, i.e. share, your health information ‘for the management of healthcare systems and services’.
+Your consent will only be required if we intend to share your health information beyond these purposes, as explained above (for example, active participation in research).
 Any consent form you will be asked to sign will give you the option to withdraw consent to share any information.
 The consent form will also warn you about the possible consequences of such withdrawal.
 Should you also refuse to the sharing of information the possible consequences will also be explained to you.
+In instances where the legal basis for sharing identifiable information without consent relies on authorisation under Section 251 of the NHS Act 2006, such as for important medical research then the patient has the right to register their objection to the disclosure, and the Trust is obliged to respect that objection.
+In instances where the legal basis for sharing information relies on a statutory duty/power, then the patient cannot refuse or withdraw consent for the disclosure.

 • Request your personal information to be transferred to other providers on certain occasions.

-You have the right to restrict how and with whom we share information in your records that identifies you.
+• Object to the use of your personal information: You have the right to restrict how and with whom we share information in your records that identifies you.
 If you object to us sharing your information we will record this explicitly within your records so that all healthcare professionals and staff involved with your care are aware of your decision.
 If you choose not to allow us to share your information with other health or social care professionals involved with your care, it may make the provision of treatment or care more difficult or unavailable.

 Please discuss any concerns with the clinician treating you so that you are aware of any potential impact.
 You can also change your mind at any time about a disclosure decision.